PLEASE NOTE: we are pleased to inform you that this event has been rescheduled from May 1-3, 2020 to August 26-28, 2020!

 provide you with information that will help increase your chances of finding and photographing wildlife, safely and ethically.

 Helen's images have been published around the globe and she's often been described as an animal whisperer.
 Currently, Helen teaches nature and landscape photography at Georgian College and prides herself on using simple, easy to understand language.

-During this weekend, Helen will also touch on ethics in wildlife photography, as it’s an important part of any authentic encounter.
+During this workshop, Helen will also touch on ethics in wildlife photography, as it’s an important part of any authentic encounter.
 While every effort is made to find wildlife to photograph, there are many factors outside our control and, therefore, no guarantees are made.